Lee-AnnC/True_Essence/README.md

 ```
 _Again this **command may differ depending on your operating system**, please check the [Python Documentation on virtual environments](https://docs.python.org/3/library/venv.html) for further instructions._

-4. If needed, Upgrade pip locally with
+5. If needed, Upgrade pip locally with
 ```
 pip install --upgrade pip.
 ```
-5. Install all required modules with the command
+6. Install all required modules with the command
 ```
 pip -r requirements.txt.
 ```
-6. In your local IDE create a file called `.flaskenv`.
+7. In your local IDE create a file called settings.py.

-7. Inside the .flaskenv file, create a SECRET_KEY variable.
+8. Inside the settings.py file, create a SECRET_KEY variable.

-8. You can now run the application with the command
+9. You can now run the application with the command
 ```
 python3 app.py
 ```
-9. Remember to make migrations once and everytime changes are made to the main model.
+10. Remember to make migrations, every time changes are made to the main model.

- 10. Remember to /loaddata categories first then loaddata products to be able to see the product categories
+ 11. Remember to /loaddata categories first then loaddata products to be able to see the product categories

 ## Heroku Deployment

-To deploy True_Essence to heroku, take the following steps:
+To deploy True_Essence to Heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.